mhackermsft/BlazorAIChat/readme.md

 * Semantic Kernel

 ## Features
+- **AI Integration**: Utilizes advanced AI models to provide intelligent responses.
-* Chat with your data using Azure OpenAI models
+- **Data Interaction**: Enables users to chat with their data using Azure OpenAI models.
-* Can be run locally or hosted on Azure App Service
+- **Deployment Flexibility**: Can be operated locally or hosted on Azure App Service.
-* If run in Azure, it can use EasyAuth authentication.
+- **Authentication**: Supports EasyAuth authentication when hosted on Azure.
-* User can upload TXT, DOCX or PDF documents into the knowledge base.
-If running on Azure App Service with EasyAuth, the knowledge uploaded is associated only to the user who uploaded the content.
+- **Document Upload**: Allows users to upload TXT, DOCX, or PDF documents into the knowledge base.
+When using Azure App Service with EasyAuth, uploaded knowledge is associated exclusively with the user.
-* If the model supports, the user can upload an image and ask questions about it. (works well with gpt-4o)
+- **Image Analysis**: Supports image uploads for querying, compatible with models like GPT-4.
-* Streaming chat results with the ability to stop the response.
+- **Streaming Responses**: Provides streaming chat results with the option to stop responses.
-* Ability to clear chat and/or delete the data stored in the user's knowledge base.
+- **Data Management**: Offers the ability to clear chat history and delete data stored in the user's knowledge base.

 ## Chat Over Documents (RAG)
 Retrieval-augmented generation (RAG) is a technique that combines information retrieval with generative models to produce more accurate and contextually relevant responses by incorporating external knowledge sources.